tobigithub/tensorflow-deep-learning/README.md

 # tensorflow-deep-learning

-google tensorflow deep learning for big data examples
+Googles tensorflow program utilizes deep learning techniques (meachine learning) for big data analysis.
+This repository (tensorflow-deep-learning) hosts and collects examples for easy use.